MicrosoftDocs/winrt-api/windows.ui.xaml.controls/mediatransportcontrols.md

 ```

-Notice that you can configure transport controls exactly the same way in MediaPlayerElement ( available after Windows 10, version 1607).
-In the example below we are setting IsCompactOverlayButtonVisible property ( available after Windows 10, version 1803).
+You can configure transport controls exactly the same way in MediaPlayerElement (available starting in Windows 10, version 1607).
+In the example below we are setting the IsCompactOverlayButtonVisible property (available starting in Windows 10, version 1803).

 ```xaml
 <MediaPlayerElement x:Name="mediaElement1" Source="ms-appx:///Assets/audio.wma"